Yircas/CIFAR10-image-classifier/README.md

 ## Use
 - All the important code is currently inside classifier.ipynb.
 You should run all cells in order to get the project working.
 - There is also another copied tutorial from [pytorch.org](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html) inside the "PyTorch-Tutorial"-folder.
+- cifar_net.pth is a pretrained model, which is ready for usage